 - We held a recent Webinar on the topic of performance improvement.

 - The last episode of the Leading Learning podcast featured an interview with Dr. Will Thalheimer about improving smile sheets to make them more performance-focused.

 - It is a theme for the upcoming Leading Learning Symposium where the goal is to help individuals drive the reach, revenue, and impact of their learning business.

-03:14 – A discussion about reasons why impact is so important right now including:
+But the reasons why impact is so important right now are:

 - Increased competition for learners’ attention – and money.

 - People want to know that whatever time and money is being spent on is actually moving the dial.
-Jeff defines impact as a learning experience that actually creates a measurable change in knowledge, skill, or behavior adding that it’s something you should be able to track and show over time – this is important for both learners and employers.
+Note that we define impact as “a learning experience that actually creates a measurable change in knowledge, skill, or behavior” and this something you should be able to track and show over time—this is important for both learners and employers.